 Hamam Spelling Variations

 years, the English language had no fast system of spelling rules.
 For that reason, spelling variations

 are commonly found in early Anglo-Saxon

 surnames.
 Over the years, many variations of the name Hamam were recorded, including Hammond, Hammon, Hammons, Hamon, Hamond and others.

 Early Notables of the Hamam family (pre 1700)

 Notables of the family at this time include Matthew Hammond (died 1579) Unitarian ploughwright from Hetherset, Norfolk

 , who was executed for his beliefs; Thomas Hammond (c.

-1600-1658), an officer in the New Model Army and a regicide; Henry Hammond (1605-1660), an English churchman; Thomas Hammond (1630-1681), an English-born merchant and landowner...
-Another 67 words (5 lines of text) are included under the topic Early Hamam Notables in all our PDF Extended History products and printed products wherever possible.
+1600-1658), an officer in the New Model Army and a regicide; Henry Hammond (1605-1660), an English churchman; Thomas Hammond (1630-1681), an English-born merchant and landowner who settled in Norway, father of Sara Hammond...
+Another 59 words (4 lines of text) are included under the topic Early Hamam Notables in all our PDF Extended History products and printed products wherever possible.